• Free shipping on all orders

 Veterinary Examinations, Test, and Treatment Possibilities

 In the case that the veterinarian suspects the incontinence is caused due to nervous system issues, additional tests such as MRIs might be requested.
-The treatment and prognosis will depend on the specific cause of the nervous tissue damage.
+The treatment and prognosis will depend on the specific cause and location of the nervous tissue damage.

 brown dog ultrasound

-Image By: Ermolaev Alexander, Shutterstock
+Image Credit: Ermolaev Alexander, Shutterstock

-Urethral Sphincter Mechanism Incontinence (USMI)
+Urethral Sphincter Mechanism Incompetence (USMI)

-One of the most common causes of urinary incontinence in dogs is the Urethral Sphincter Mechanism Incontinence or USMI.
+One of the most common causes of urinary incontinence in dogs is the Urethral Sphincter Mechanism Incompetence or USMI.
 The urethral sphincter is a muscle located between the urethra and the bladder.
 The urethral sphincter works in a similar way to a dam—it closes the flow of urine from the bladder to the urethra allowing the bladder to fill up.

 Other Factors to Consider